 And more

-Hang your towels for them to be reused
+Hang your towels to dry and reuse

 If you have to arrive late (after 20: 00), please let us know by e-mail or text so that we can get organized